 Comprehensive Perils Insurance

 The second form of contents insurance is comprehensive insurance.
 As the name implies this is a much broader form of insurance than is named perils.

 Named Perils Insurance specifically tells you what is covered, Comprehensive Insurance tells you what is not covered.
 It is often called all-risk insurance as it covers all risks except those specifically excluded.

 - Normal Wear and Tear

-There are some day-to-day advantages of comprehensive insurance over named perils.
+There are some day-to-day advantages of comprehensive insurance cover named perils.

 - The first is a philosophical difference.
 With named perils insurance the onus is on the insured (person who purchased the insurance) to show where something is covered.
 With comprehensive insurance that responsibility is shifted to the insurance company.
 Unless they can point to a specific exclusion, the insurance company must pay the loss.

-- Accidental Damage – Comprehensive Insurance typically provides insurance for accidental damage whereas named perils does not.
-For example, if a person dropped a big screen television or spilled a glass of red wine on the couch most comprehensive insurance policies would provide coverage whereas named perils would often not.
+- Accidental Damage – Comprehensive Insurance typically provides insurance for accidental damage whereas named perils do not.
+For example, if a person dropped a big-screen television or spilled a glass of red wine on the couch most comprehensive insurance policies would provide coverage whereas named perils would often not.

 - Mysterious Disappearance – Named Perils policies typically cover if things are stolen, but not if they are lost.
 Comprehensive insurance often covers loss as well.
 If your diamond ring goes missing or the gem falls out of it comprehensive insurance would usually respond and pay the claim where named perils would likely not.

 - Smoke – Some named perils policies provide very restrictive coverage for smoke damage.
 Comprehensive Insurance provides much better coverage for things like candle smoke.